 California annual grasslands are a variable environment where highly diverse but less abundant native annual forbs compete with novel exotic annual grasses, the dominant functional group in this system known for their high relative growth rates and strong competitive abilities.
 At our annual grassland study site in northern California, we have already observed significant changes in the plant community in response to rainfall.
-Native annual forb diversity, led by drought avoiding high-SLA forbs, has irreversibly declined in response to long-term aridification (Harrison et al. 2015, 2017).
-However there also may be evidence for strong biotic interactions with exotic grasses.
-For example, during the recent extreme drought, native annual forb abundance in the seed bank increased while dominant exotic annual grasses decreased substantially both in cover aboveground and seed abundance in the seed bank (LaForgia et al. 2018, Copeland 2016), suggesting that forbs benefitted during the drought from the reduced grass competition.
-While all forbs increased in seed bank abundance, drought tolerant forbs increased more than twice as much as drought avoidant forbs, suggesting that the strength of these interactive effects vary by drought tolerance.
+Native annual forb diversity, led by drought avoiding high-SLA forbs, has undergone long-term decline as a result of elevated seedling mortality caused by drier winters (Harrison et al. 2015, 2017; Harrison and LaForgia 2019).
+While it is possible that such declines also occurred in the distant past, it is alternatively possible that the arrival of exotic annual grasses since the early 19th century has reduced the resilience of this community to its fluctuating environment.
+During the extreme drought of 2012-2014, native annual forb abundance in the seed bank increased while dominant exotic annual grasses decreased substantially both in cover aboveground and seed abundance in the seed bank (Copeland 2016, LaForgia et al. 2018), suggesting that forbs benefitted during the drought from the reduced grass competition.
+While all forbs increased in abundance in the seed bank , drought tolerant forbs increased more than twice as much as drought avoidant forbs, suggesting that the strength of these interactive effects vary by drought tolerance (LaForgia et al. 2018).

-We predicted that highly competitive invaders will have differential effects on the relative success of drought avoiders and drought tolerators, which will be most strongly manifested under drought than under normal conditions.
-We tested this using plots water by watering by shelters and competition manipulations and demographic analyses in a study system where recent, drought-driven changes in community composition have been documented.either Compared with drought tolerators, we expected drought avoiders to be affected more negatively by drought, more positively by watering, and more negatively by grass competition under drought than under watering.
+We predicted that invasive annual grasses will have differential effects on the relative success of drought-avoiding and drought-tolerant native annual forbs, and that these differential effects will be most strongly manifested under exacerbated water stress.
+We tested this using demographic analyses of six native annuals planted into plots where water supply was increased by watering or decreased by shelters and grass competition was either maintained or removed.
+Compared with drought tolerators, we expected drought avoiders to be affected more negatively by drought, more positively by watering, and more negatively by grass competition under drought than under watering.
 Compared with drought avoiders, we expected drought tolerators to be affected less negatively by drought, less positively by watering, and more negatively by grass competition under watering than under drought.

 Methods

-To measure the collective effects of competition with grasses and altered rainfall on drought avoiders and drought tolerators, we investigated changes in per capita population growth rates across treatments in six species of native annual forbs that varied in their drought tolerance by parameterizing population models with individual vital rates measured in the field.
-To understand which life stages were driving changes in per capita growth rates, we investigated how individual vital rates responded to treatment combinations.
+T

 Field Site